jennomics/WorkflowPaper/General Notes on Bioinformatics.md

 _script_ – a computer program.
 Usually computer programs are called scripts when they perform relatively simple functions that are limited in scope.
 Scripts are typically only run from the command line

 _directory_ – a folder
+_compile_ - turning a human-readable file into a computer-executable program

 ##Software updates